-My sister and I have matching rings that were a special gift from our mother.
-She surprised us with them several Christmases ago.
-These rings connect us together, along with a few other women who came before us.
+Heirloom jewelry can contain more than its inherent value.
+It can perpetuate memories and give a sense of belonging and connectedness.
+My sister and I have matching rings that were special gifts from our mother one Christmas.
+These rings connect us with each other, as well as with other women who came before us.

 Beginning in the 1920s, there was an oil boom in south Arkansas, and sometime after that they had the fortune of having oil discovered on their property.

-In the 1940s, while at one of the many auction houses in Hot Springs, Arkansas, William bought a beautiful diamond ring for Emma.
-It had two 1-carat diamonds in a white gold setting.
+In the 1940s, while at one of the many auction houses in Hot Springs, Arkansas, William bought a beautiful diamond ring for his beloved wife, Emma, which had two 1-carat diamonds in a white gold setting.

-In 2016 she decided that she was ready to share her heirloom with her daughters, but there were two of us and only one ring.
-She had the idea of having a jeweler make two rings that looked like the original.
-She had one of the original diamonds put into each of them.
-She then had the jeweler put two cubic zirconia in her original setting to replace them.
-So, my mother has the original ring with two cubic zirconia in it, while my sister and I each have a replica setting with one of the original diamonds.
+In 2016, my mother decided that she was ready to share her heirloom with her daughters, but there were two of us and only one ring.
+She had the idea of having a jeweler make two rings that looked like the original with one of the original diamonds put into each of them.
+She then had the jeweler put two cubic zirconia into her original setting to replace them.
+So my mother has the original ring with two cubic zirconia in it, while my sister and I each have a replica setting with one of the original diamonds.

 Soon afterward my sister put her treasured ring in a “safe place.”
 Well, you know what happens to those safe places!
 Yep, she forgot where she put it and couldn’t find it.
-Recently, though, she found it and while gathered at a family memorial service, we were able to take a picture with all three of our hands with the rings.
+Luckily, she later came across it and while gathered at a family memorial service, we were able to take a picture with all three of our hands and rings.

 My sister had the lovely thought to have the photo enlarged and framed as a gift for our mother.
 It’s a treasure now, too.

-Recently, while visiting my parents, I was admiring that picture and said that I had thought it would be nice to write about the rings on my blog.
-I could tell by the expression on my mother’s face that she liked the idea, so I asked her to retell me about the ring’s history.
+Later, while visiting my parents, I was gazing at that picture and commented that it would be nice to write about the rings on my blog.
+The expression on my mother’s face told me that she liked the idea, so I asked her to recount the ring’s history.